 7) Press middle mouse button to go into EdgePeek, and in menu click Story Mode.
 Once in-game, use the middle mouse button to get out of EdgePeek mode.
 Follow the on-screen prompts to activate VR mode.
 Press numberpad 0 to access the mod’s menu, numberpad 8 and 2 to navigate the menu, numberpad 5 to select.

 This should be all.
 With this MOD everything looks much better, head tracking is better, disables player heading line, have weapons collide with other objects (like car windows), you can now even walk backward and some other extra stuff.
 It works best with controllers, so feel free to try out things.

 Slightly outdated version:

 1. Set Oculus Rift to be in extended mode.

 2. Download Flawless Widescreen.

-Do know that GTA 5 may have an anticheat program when playing online, and it may trigger, so use it at your own caution.
-Biggest problem for users was that the FOV was too zoomed in when playing GTA 5.
+Do know that GTA 5 may have an anti-cheat program when playing online, and it may trigger, so use it at your own caution.
+The biggest problem for users was that the FOV was too zoomed in when playing GTA 5.
 This program fixes it.